glfw/glfw/README.md

 GLFW itself needs only CMake 3.1 or later and the headers and libraries for your OS and window system.

+As an exception, on FreeBSD, the `devel/evdev-proto` and `devel/libinotify` ports need to be installed; furthermore, to actually use gamepads/joysticks, `multimedia/webcamd` needs to be installed and configured.

 The examples and test programs depend on a number of tiny libraries.
 These are located in the `deps/` directory.